-Generally, Structural Integration involves lengthening and awakening the fibrous and imbalanced patterns in the connective tissue called the ‘fascia‘.
+Generally, Rolfing involves lengthening and awakening the fibrous and imbalanced patterns in the connective tissue called the ‘fascia‘.

 In many people, this has become solid, rigid and ’sticky’ due to chronic tension, repetitive usage, emotional and physical trauma (such as from injury or surgery), causing restrictions to the movement of the muscles and joints.